jted0537/SecuritysystemApp/README.md

 ### screens

-This directory contains all the ui of application.
+This directory contains all the UI of application.
 Each screen is located in a separate folder making it easy to combine group of files related to that particular screen.

 ```
 screens/